awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/set-aws-iam-cas-permissions.md

-# AWS Commerce Analytics Service Account Permissions<a name="set-aws-iam-cas-permissions"></a>
+# AWS Marketplace Commerce Analytics Service Account Permissions<a name="set-aws-iam-cas-permissions"></a>

- To provide a user access to the AWS Marketplace Commerce Analytics Service, assign an IAM permission policy with the following permissions to a group or role that the user is a member of\.
+You can use the following IAM permission policy to allow an IAM user to access the AWS Marketplace Commerce Analytics Service\.

 ```
 {